I want to talk about what to do when you hate your life.

 Staying present is the ultimate way to cultivate a more positive mental state.

-Being present is about awareness and focus on the here-and-now.
+Being present is about awareness and focusing on the here-and-now.

 When we’re truly present, most of our troubles just fade away.